Brandon Jennings: Orlando Magic (2016)

 On February 16, 2016, Jennings was traded to the Orlando Magic, along with Ersan İlyasova, in exchange for Tobias Harris.
 The next day, he made his debut with the Magic in a 110–104 win over the Dallas Mavericks, recording 18 points, three rebounds and four assists in 25 minutes.

 New York Knicks (2016–2017)

 On July 8, 2016, Jennings signed with the New York Knicks.
-He debuted in the Knicks's season opener on October 25, 2016 against the Cleveland Cavaliers.
+He debuted in the Knicks's season opener on October 25, 2016, against the Cleveland Cavaliers.
 In 21 minutes off the bench, he recorded seven points, three rebounds and five assists in a 117–88 loss.
 On December 11, he scored 15 of his season high-tying 19 points in the fourth quarter of the Knicks' 118–112 win over the Los Angeles Lakers.
 On December 31, he set a new season high with 32 points in a 129–122 loss to the Houston Rockets.

 On February 27, 2017, he was waived by the Knicks.
+He had previously requested a trade due to lack of playing time and team success in New York.

 Washington Wizards (2017)

 On March 1, 2017, Jennings signed with the Washington Wizards.
+That year the Wizards won the division for the first time in 38 years, losing to Boston in seven games in the Eastern Conference semi-finals.